 By John Bailey

-This is a 10-year old book, which must be bought used and is no longer listed on the publisher's site, but still well worth the used price, which typically starts as low as 5 US$ in spite of the 20 US$ cover price.
+This is a 10-year old book, which must be bought used, but still well worth the used price, which typically starts as low as 5 US$ in spite of the 20 US$ cover price.

 This is a really charming and beautiful book that I really look forward to go deeper into.
 And it's beautiful too with meticulously drawn color plates.
 At 3£ or less than 5 USD it's a steal.
 There's a second volume out, “More Flies, Flowers...” which I may have to acquire.